 If you want to provide essential support to adults and children who need it the most, then become a Social Worker.
 UK residents can undergo a Social Worker training programme to achieve their career goal, and it is possible to reach this feat without having to obtain any A-Level qualifications.

 What is Social Work?

 According to the International Federation of Social Workers, social work is a ‘practice-based profession and an academic discipline that promotes social change, development, social cohesion, and the empowerment and liberation of people’.
-In a nutshell, there are 4 things at the heart of the social work profession: support, protection, empowerment and change.
+In a nutshell, there are 4 things at the heart of the social work profession:

-A social worker's responsibilities vary depending on caseload.
+A Social Worker's responsibilities vary depending on caseload.
 However, typical duties include:

 - Creating rehabilitation plans for those recovering from a long-standing illness

 - Implementing safeguarding policies for vulnerable adults or children

 - Writing and preparing care plans for individuals